 How to Use the Flight Filters

-There is a wide range of filters available to let you choose how you want to display information.
-You can also save your selections for later use by using the Smart Filters feature.
+There are a wide range of filters available that let you choose how you want to display information.
+You can also save your selections for later by using the Smart Filters feature.

-FLIGHT FILTERS: (0:37)
+FLIGHT FILTERS: (0:52)

-Let me show you how the flight filters work:
+Let me show you how the Flight Filters work:

 1. First, log in to your account.

 3. All flights are listed here.
 (Depending on the Roles and Privileges, some users may have limitations on the flights that are displayed.)

 4. To filter the flights, click on the filter icon in the top right-hand corner of the page.

 5. Here you can select which flights are displayed, such as today's flights, the past “X” number of flights (ex: 100 flights), flights from a past number of days, weeks, or months.
 You can also select a specific date or range of dates, and you can search directly by the flight ID number, it is also possible to select more than one flight ID, by separating them with a comma.